apisandipas/docker-lempstack/README.md

 # Docker LEMP Stack

+## Setup

+- Run `docker-compose up`

+## Visit the homepage

 - `localhost:8080` for nginx served files from public/

-- `localhostL:8181` for PHPMyAdmin. un: root, pw: somepassword
+- `localhostL:8181` for PHPMyAdmin.
+Login as root and your specified password.
+Login as root, pw: somepassword.
+Configure in docker-compose.yml